 \section{Acknowledgments}

-We would like to acknowledge Antoine Browaeys and Pasqal for initial discussion around the concept of the barricade tweezers, Ifan Hughes for discussion on calculating optical potentials, Sam Walker for aiding with the simulation of bulk gases, and Bethan Humphreys and Becca J. Hedley for providing feedback on the manuscript.
-This research is funded by UKRI grant MR/X033430/1.
+We would like to thank Antoine Browaeys and Pasqal for initial discussion around the concept of the barricade tweezers, Ifan Hughes for discussion on calculating optical potentials, Sam Walker for aiding with the simulation of bulk gases, Bethan Humphreys, Becca J. Hedley, and members of the Centre for Cold Matter at Imperial College London for providing feedback on the manuscript.
+HJW acknowledges UKRI grant MR/X033430/1 and LC acknowledges UKRI grant MR/Y017056/1.
 This work has made use of the Hamilton HPC Service of Durham University.